-It's the same old story, "My dog could not track the suspect because:"
+It's the same old story, "My dog could not track

 - There were too many people running around and they contaminated the track.